-Number UER 13.
-Customers are responsible for securing and protecting the encryption keys that are stored in the customer-managed environment, where applicable.
+Number UER 8.
+Customers are responsible to determine, based on their needs, including on the relative sensitivity of the data they are processing, which product tier (and features) are appropriate for their intended uses.
+9. Customers are responsible for managing their organization's instance(s) of the Data Intelligence Platform through any customized security solutions or automated processes using setup features, application development tools, and API integration tools.
+10. Customers are responsible for ensuring that authorized users are appointed as organizational administrators, and the authorized users should follow a defined logical access management process to manage and protect the admin account user credentials to administer the Data Intelligence Platform, where applicable.
+Customers are responsible for appropriately managing user access to the Data Intelligence Platform and customer-managed AWS, Azure, or GCP account(s).
+11. Customers are responsible for data classification and the implementation of encryption features available where deemed necessary by customer-defined requirements.
+Additionally, customers are responsible for their choices of libraries to prevent the inadvertent transmission of sensitive data (including PHI) over the wire in an unencrypted fashion.
+12. Customers are responsible for securing and protecting account credentials and security tokens for REST API access.
+13. Customers are responsible for securing and protecting the encryption keys that are stored in the customer-managed environment, where applicable.
 14. Customers are responsible for encrypting their sensitive data at rest (e.g., S3 bucket encryption, Azure Blob Storage encryption, GCS bucket encryption) that is used and processed by the Databricks services.
 Customers are responsible for proper use of encryption tools, including, but not limited to, up-to-date web browsers and REST API client tools, when accessing Data Intelligence Platform services (e.g., use of tools that properly implement TLS 1.2 encryption).
 Where applicable, customers are responsible for encrypting data in transit to Databricks personnel or Microsoft personnel (for Azure Databricks customers) over the network for interactions outside of the Data Intelligence Platform services (e.g., using TLS 1.2 encryption).
 15. Where applicable, customers are responsible for authorizing temporary access to customer support personnel from Databricks or Microsoft Azure (e.g., for technical support and troubleshooting).
 16. Customers are responsible for notifying Databricks of any unauthorized use of any password or account, or any other known or suspected breach of security, related to the use of the Data Intelligence Platform.
 17. Customers are responsible for communicating issues and incidents related to security, availability, and confidentiality to the support personnel (Databricks and Microsoft Azure, as appropriate) through identified channels.

-This document is for to Databricks, Inc. and may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc.'s prior written consent.
+This document may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc. 's prior written consent.
 It may ONLY be used for the purpose for which it is provided.